Edit videos with Cursor

 Install the PandaStudio Skill

-The Skill teaches Claude (and any other model you use in Cursor) the full PandaStudio command surface so it can chain edits without you explaining the API.
-Run this once in your terminal:
+The Skill teaches Claude (and any other model you use in Cursor) PandaStudio's full command surface so it can chain edits without you explaining the API.
+Run once in your terminal:

 bash